By Derek Schuurman

 I could enthuse for pages more about the exceptionally rewarding birding to be had in the Andasibe-Mantadia area – as mentioned in the opening paragraph, the location simply never fails to deliver.
 Armed with one of the field guides published on the island’s birds, and accompanied by a knowledgeable guide, I would recommend spending at least 3 days in this area for any birder fortunate enough to make it to Madagascar

-Originating in South Africa, Derek now works for Rainbow Tours in London where he uses his ornithological skills and general wildlife knowledge as part of his work all over the world.
+Originating in South Africa, Derek now works for Rainbow Tours where he uses his ornithological skills and general wildlife knowledge as part of his work all over the world.
 He is also the co-author of two Madagascar Books: Madagascar Wildlife: A Visitors Guide’(Bradt) and Globetrotter Guide to Madagascar (New Holland) and contributor to several other Madagascar books.